 5. AI and Machine Learning

 AI and Machine Learning remain the hottest trends in ecommerce.
-No wonder – they’re giving marketers the powerful weapon – never before have both automated and personalized shopping experience been as possible as now, thanks to machine learning.
+No wonder – they’re giving marketers a powerful weapon – never before have both automated and personalized shopping experiences been as possible as now, thanks to AI machine learning.

 Although it’s far from being a novelty, machine learning has been growing in popularity in ecommerce relatively recently.
 Now, it’s mostly used in search and product recommendations.

 Before modern algorithms emerged, product recommendations were done mostly manually which was not only inefficient but also prone to error.
-Now, recommendations can be done automatically and they match customer’s preferences about brands or color, gender, budget, and many other factors.
+Now, recommendations can be made automatically and they match customers’ preferences about brands or colour, gender, budget, and many other factors.

 In product search, machine learning can allow displaying much more relevant results, also based on a consumer’s profile.

-Personalised product selection solutions (PPS) , using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour – specifically their imminent likely purchases, ranking every SKU by greatest likelihood of that individual consumer to purchase from all you have listed, in order of greatest likely buying propensity.
-In other words, the ones they love best.
+Hyper-personalisation solutions, using AI machine learning technologies, identify consumers’ future behaviour – specifically their imminent likely purchases, ranking every SKU by the greatest likelihood of that individual consumer to purchase from all you have listed, in order of greatest likely buying propensity.
+In other words, the ones that are most relevant to their needs at that moment in time.

 It presents them to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn etc).
 Hardly surprising is ranked at the top of all marketing disciplines for ROI.